 It made Kanna feel naked, even though her robes remained slickly against her skin.
 Kanna gritted her teeth and gave Goda a look of disapproval.
 “The bed,” Kanna told her.
 “The bed!”

 The energy of her body was floating up again underneath her skin, but this time she didn’t resist it.
 She let that feeling melt into the spaces between her and Goda.
-She let her hand slip down along the front of the woman’s body, and she took a handful of what she found between Goda’s legs.
+She let her hand slip down along the front of the woman’s body until it snaked between those massive legs, until she finally grasped at that forbidden place.

 The boy glanced over his shoulder once, then turned again to scream at them, “Soldiers!”